-The first child of Alfred and Evelina was born in London on 28th September 1913 and named Ruth Kate (the Kate presumably after her late grandmother Katchen).
-At the end of April 1914 Heinrich and Helene travelled to England for a four week visit.
+Alfred Mayer married Evelina Scharzschild in 1912.
+Their first child was born in London on 28th September 1913 and named Ruth Kate (the Kate after her late grandmother Kätschen).
+At the end of April 1914 Heinrich and his daughter Helene travelled to England for a four week visit.

 London, May 1914.
 Ruth aged 7 months with her grandfather Heinrich; Alfred, Eugen, Helene, Heinrich and Ruth